 - N (Lymph Nodes) -- These are groups of cells that fight disease.
-“N” is used to describe whether cancer has spread into your lymph nodes.
+“N” is used to describe whether cancer has spread into lymph nodes near the bladder.

 - M (Metastasized) -- Doctors use this to describe whether the disease has spread into organs or lymph nodes that aren’t near the bladder.

 Your doctor will assign a number or letter after T, N, and M. The higher the number, the more the cancer has spread.

 Once he’s determined your T, N, and M stages, your doctor will use this information to give you an overall cancer stage.
 These range from 0 to the Roman numeral IV.
 Keep in mind that there are stages within stages that show how the disease has progressed, if it has.
 Here’s what each stage means:

 Stage 0: The cancer has only grown into the center of your bladder.
 It hasn’t spread into the tissues or muscle of your bladder wall itself.
 It hasn’t spread to your lymph nodes or other organs, either.

-Stage I: The cancer has grown into the lining of your bladder, but not the muscle of your bladder wall.
+Stage I: The cancer has grown through the inner lining of your bladder, but not the muscle of your bladder wall.
 Nor has it spread to your lymph nodes or distant organs.

 Stage IV: This may include any of the following: